archangel-12/t_core/readme.md

 <br/>

 > [!NOTE]
 > Still a work in progress.
-Deployment coming soon!
+Deployment coming soon :)

 ### So what is this?
 > It's a chatbot, but related to history alike ! 🤗